 On January 7, 2022, the Company and the CTO agreed to waive all future rights and entitlements under such agreement, including without limitation any right, title, or interest in the intellectual property or royalty fees except for those on the fintail projectiles.
-In exchange for the royalty termination, the Company agreed to grant 200,000 RSU's and renegotiation of the employment contract of the increase in the number of shares of common stock available for issuance under the 2020 Plan.
-The RSU's will vest on January 7, 2024.
-As a result, the Company did not recognize any royalty expense in the first quarter of 2022 nor in the first quarter of 2023 and recognized stock compensation expense of \$0.2 million and \$0.6 million associated with the RSUs during the three months ended February 28, 2023 and 2022, respectively.
+In exchange for the royalty termination, the Company agreed to grant 200,000 RSU's under the 2020 Plan.
+The RSU's had an original vest date of January 7, 2024.
+On June 7, 2023, the Company and the CTO agreed to immediately accelerate the 200,000 RSUs, which resulted in \$0.5 million in accelerated stock compensation expense recorded during the three and nine months ended August 31, 2023 and 2022.
+The Company recognized stock compensation expense of \$0.9 million and \$0.6 associated with the RSUs during the nine months ended August 31, 2023 and 2022, respectively.
+The Company recognized stock compensation expense of \$0.5 million and \$0.6 associated with the RSUs during the three months ended August 31, 2023 and 2022, respectively.
+The Company expensed \$0.01 million and \$0 for royalties due to the Company's CTO during the three and nine months ended August 31, 2023 and 2022 respectively.